hapramp/go.read/src/pages/blog/2019-12-18-air-pollution-photography-contest.md

 featuredpost: true
 featuredimage: /img/contest-posters-gosocial-app-10-.png
 tags:
-  - photography
+  - Photography
-  - contest
+  - Contest
-  - gosocial
+  - GoSocial
 ---
 We believe that the first step in solving a silent crisis is “Awareness”.
 So we urge you to gear up with your cameras and devices and capture the most heart-wrenching scenes of Air Pollution in India.
 And what it looks like to live in a dystopia.